 Foreign companies, who want to run business in Poland, have many possibilities.
 They do not need to register a new company in the territory of our country.
 Representative office, branch or subsidiary – these are available forms of business to consider.
 Each of them enables conducting business in Poland by foreign companies.
 The following article focuses on the first of the introduced options.
 You will learn what a representative office is and how it is different from a subsidiary or branch.
 What is more, you will learn what conditions must a foreign company meet to register it.

-Doing business in Poland by a foreign company- what is a representative office in Poland?
+Doing business in Poland by a foreign company- what is a representative office?

 The Act on the rules of participation of foreign entrepreneurs and other foreign persons in the economic trade on the territory of Poland regulates the activity of a representative office.
 According to it, foreign entrepreneurs may register a representative office in Poland.